 Pool safety barriers

-All swimming pools and spas capable of containing water greater than 300mm (30cm) must have a compliant safety barrier to restrict access to the pool area by young children (under the age of five).
+All swimming pools and spas capable of containing water to a depth greater than 300 mm (30 cm) must have a compliant safety barrier to restrict access to the pool area by young children (under the age of five).
 Barriers are required for:

-- above-ground pools and spas, including relocatable and inflatable pools that are capable of holding more than 300mm (30cm) of water and require assembly on site.
+- above-ground pools and spas, including relocatable and inflatable pools that are capable of holding more than 300 mm (30 cm) depth of water and require assembly on site.

-- bathing and wading pools capable of containing more than 300 mm (30cm) of water.
+- bathing and wading pools capable of containing more than 300 mm (30 cm) depth of water.

 Barriers aren't required for: